How a Debt Management Plan Can Impact Your Credit Score

 Credit Mix: 10%

-While your credit score may not be the most important thing in your life (especially if you're struggling), the more you can do to improve your score while getting out of debt, the better – especially if you've got big purchases on the horizon, like a car or a house.
+While your credit score may not be the most important thing in your life (especially if you're struggling), the more you focus on rebuilding credit and improving your score while getting out of debt, the better – especially if you've got big purchases on the horizon, like a car or a house.